Best cameras for photos and videos 2024: From beginner to pro models

 Buy it if:

-You want something stylish: The classic aesthetic of this camera is very appealing and timeless.
+You want something stylish: The classic aesthetic of this camera is timeless.

-You're a beginner: This camera is easy to get to grips with, even for total newcomers, its also reasonably priced.
+You're a beginner: This camera is easy to get to grips with, even for total beginners, and it's reasonably priced.

 Don't buy it if:

 You're a professional: The 'c' in the name signifies this camera was designed with casual shooters in mind.
-Pros will find it limiting so should opt for another model.
+Pros will find it limiting.

 The bottom line:

-🔎 Nikon Z fc: The Nikon Z fc is an impressive bit of design and a gorgeous camera to look at and use.
-On the inside, it's capable and easy to get to grips with for most casual users. ★★★★½
+🔎 Nikon Z fc: The Nikon Z fc is an impressive bit of kit, a gorgeous camera to look at and use.
+On the inside, it's capable and easy to get to grips with for more casual users. ★★★★½

-Another Nikon entry in this guide, and one that you'll also find topping the list in our best beginner cameras guide, is the Nikon Z fc.
 It's a gorgeous, timeless-looking camera that is a joy to use.
-It's well-suited to casual users (which is what the 'c' in the name signifies), thanks to its straightforward use and user-friendly approach to camera controls.
+It's well-suited to casual users (which is what the 'c' in its name signifies) thanks to its straightforward and user-friendly approach to camera controls.

 The autofocus is designed to prioritize people, maintaining pin-sharp focus on their faces.
-This feature is ideal for capturing candid street photos, portraits or important events like weddings, where capturing fleeting moments is crucial.
-The quick and responsive touchscreen ensures you won't miss any spontaneous shots, and the camera is fast overall, ready to start shooting in less than a second after turning it on.
+This feature is ideal for shooting candid street photos, portraits or important events like weddings, where capturing fleeting moments is crucial.
+The quick and responsive touchscreen ensures you won't miss any spontaneous shots, and the camera is fast overall, ready to go in less than a second after turning it on.

 Swipe to scroll horizontally